Hey there everyone,

-Now before we can wrap this up, there is one more thing, that needs clarification… see… the thing is:
+Now before we can wrap this up, there is one more thing, that I absolutely need to clarify.

-- Ich bin ausser mir vor Freude.
+- Ich bin außer mir vor Freude.

-- I am out of myself in/from joy. (lit.)
+I am out of myself in/from joy. (lit.)

 - Thomas is beside himself / just short of a frenzy, because his car is dirty.